-- (a) Continuous evaluation through two mid-term test with a weightage of 30% of the total marks.
-It includes class attendance as well as assignments on the course topics. - (b) The end-term theory examination weightage is 70%.
+(a) Continuous evaluation through two mid-term test with a weightage of 30% of the total marks.
+It includes class attendance as well as assignments on the course topics. (b) The and term theory examination mainting and term theory of 20%